magentabusiness/magentabusiness.github.io/products/thingsboard-pe/aws.md

                 <li>AWS EC2 instance price - we believe <a href="https://www.ec2instances.info/">ec2instances.info</a> is a convenient resource to compare prices.</li>
                 <li>Additional EC2 costs for network traffic, disk space and other optional services (Cloud Watch or similar)</li>
             </ul>
-            <p>Example A: The price for TB PE Maker instance based on t2.micro with 20 GB disk will cost approximately $20.5 per month:</p>
+            <p>Example A: The price for IoT Hub Maker instance based on t2.micro with 20 GB disk will cost approximately $20.5 per month:</p>
             <ul>
-                <li>$10.08 for 720 hours of TB PE Maker license fee</li>
+                <li>$10.08 for 720 hours of IoT Hub Maker license fee</li>
                 <li>$8.468 for 1 month of t2.micro usage</li>
                 <li>$2.0 for 20 GB of EBS volume per month</li>
             </ul>
-            <p>Example B: The price for TB PE Prototype instance based on t2.medium with 100 GB disk will cost approximately $143.862 per month:</p>
+            <p>Example B: The price for IoT Hub Prototype instance based on t2.medium with 100 GB disk will cost approximately $143.862 per month:</p>
             <ul>
-                <li>$99.99 for 720 hours of TB PE Maker license fee</li>
+                <li>$99.99 for 720 hours of IoT Hub Maker license fee</li>
                 <li>$33.872 for 1 month of t2.medium usage</li>
                 <li>$10.0 for 100 GB of EBS volume per month</li>
             </ul>